dkessner/APCS/docs/class/course_expectations.md

 ## Assignments and Grading

-You will be given an assignment every week.
-The assignment will include readings and short coding tasks.
+You will be given a coding assignment every week.

-Each assignment has an associated quiz.
+Each coding assignment has an associated quiz.
 You can retake any quiz as many times as you like (subject to the 70%/30% retake weighting).
-However, in order to retake a quiz, you must first write up the code from your original quiz, make sure it runs correctly, and show me.
+However, in order to retake a quiz, you must first write up the code from your original quiz, make sure it runs correctly, and get my approval to retake the quiz.

 You will also have at least one larger coding project, which you will present at STEM + Arts Galleries and/or the Celebration of Innovation.
+You will start on your project toward the end of the first semester.

 ## Weekly schedule

-Once we get into the semester, a typical week will look like:
+Once we get into the school year, a typical week will look like:

 * 1st class: Code demo for new unit, discussion and work period